-These are all very important things to consider when it comes to a choosing a new driveway.
+These are all very important things to consider when it comes to choosing a new driveway.

-Whether you call them pavers, concrete pavers, brick pavers or interlocking pavers… they’re all basically the same when it comes to the the looks and installation process.
+Whether you call them interlocking pavers, concrete pavers, brick pavers or simply just pavers… they’re all basically the same when it comes to the the looks and installation process.
 But not all pavers are manufactured the same!

 Brick pavers are baked at extremely high temperatures and concrete or interlocking pavers are formed and dried in a controlled climate settings.

 However, while brick pavers, interlocking pavers and concrete pavers provide a solid driveway surface that mainly shed water off of the driveway, permeable pavers allow water to penetrate into the soil or sub-grade beneath the pavers allowing much less water runoff.
 Permable paver driveways are much more environmentally friendly allowing less pollutants winding up into our rivers, creeks, streams and lakes.

 How common are paver driveways?